stefems/rover-challenge/README.md

 We encourage you to to add a readme (or update the existing one) to help us understand your approach work and thought process...design choices, trade-offs, dependencies, etc. Please include instructions on how to setup/run your project locally.

-Typically, the project takes 2-4 hours to complete.
-There is no time limit, although we don't want to take too much of your time, so we advise people to not spend more than 5 hours on the project.

 Finally, this is not a trick project, so if you have any questions, don't hesitate to ask.

 ### When you're done with the project...